 The commitment to careers and employability across the curriculum is an important characteristic of the courses offered at the University of Suffolk and students are encouraged to get involved in exciting opportunities that can greatly enhance employability.
-The 2015 Destination of Leavers from Higher Education (DLHE) survey reported that 92% of University of Suffolk graduates have gone on to employment or further study, embarking on careers varying from Account Management to Careers Advice, Architecture to Games Design, and a wide range in between.
+The newest Destination of Leavers from Higher Education (DLHE) survey, surveying leavers from our 2016/17 student cohort, reported that 95% of University of Suffolk graduates have gone on to employment or further study, embarking on careers varying from Account Management to Careers Advice, Architecture to Games Design, and a wide range in between.

 At the University of Suffolk, you will have the opportunity to consider your future career, reflect on your previous experiences and prepare to find employment.
-The Careers team offer confidential advice, mock interviews, workshops and provide the opportunity for students to realise their vocational potential.
+The Careers team offer confidential advice, mock interviews, and provide the opportunity for students to realise their vocational potential.
 Support is available to develop important careers related skills and knowledge, such as CV design and interview techniques.
-There are also work experience opportunities in the Internship Programme.
+In addition to our face-to-face services, students and alumni also have access 24/7 to our interactive online career development learning platform, FutureMe.
+If you are a graduate that has not previously accessed FutureMe and created your alumni account, or you have any problems logging in, please click here, or email the Careers team.
+There are also work experience opportunities with the Micro-Placement Scheme.

-Email your query to a Careers Adviser and we are committed to reply within five working days.
+- Quick Response E-Guidance - Email your query to a Careers Adviser and we are committed to reply within three working days.

 - Workshops and events to explore career options